Acute low back pain

 Prevention is key to avoiding recurrence:

-- Proper lifting techniques
+- Proper body mechanics and lifting techniques

-- Good posture during sitting, standing, moving, and sleeping
+- Good posture during sitting, standing, sleeping

 - Regular exercise with stretching and strengthening